 Population served: Financially disadvantaged children under age 21 suffering from long-term medical hair loss from any diagnosis

 Mission: To return a sense of self, confidence and normalcy to children suffering from hair loss by utilizing donated ponytails to provide the highest quality hair prosthetics to financially disadvantaged children.
 The children receive hair prostheses free of charge or on a sliding scale, based on financial need.

-Population served: Women cancer patients
+Population served: Cancer patients worldwide

 Other language(s): SpanishMission:

 To teach beauty techniques to people with cancer to help them manage the appearance-related side effects of treatment and to help them find a sense of support, confidence, courage and community.

 - Look Good Feel Better is a non-medical, brand-neutral public service program that includes resources and hands-on workshops on skin and nail care, cosmetics, wigs and turbans, accessories and styling.
 Though geared primarily to women, teens and men can find helpful information on the website.

 - Website provides an online “Program Finder” to search in–person workshop locations; virtual workshops are offered as well.